Astrian/Astrian/README.md

 ![Profile Image](profileimg.png)

-I am a Monash University student in Master of Information Technology.
-Comming from Mainland China.
-Also, I am a writer, a podcaster and Node.js programmer.
+I am a Monash University student in Master of Information Technology, coming from Mainland China.
+Also, I am a blogger, a podcaster and Node.js programmer.

 You can follow my [Telegram channel](https://t.me/AstrianFM).